echjansen/archinstall/README.md

 > [!CAUTION]
 > The user_crendetial.json file will save your disk encryption password in plain text.
 > There is no possibility to hash the LUKS password in the user_credential.json file.
-> Therefor it is best to change the xxx to an empty string, so that the 'archinstll' will prompt you for a LUKS password during installation.
+> Therefor it is best to change the 'encryption_password' to an empty string ("").
+This will cause 'archinstll' to prompt you for a LUKS password during installation.

 Example of user_credentials:
 ```json